Why We Love Steamboat

 It’s the stuff of legends, and after one run through knee to waist-deep powder in Steamboat you will likely be addicted for life.

 Steamboat Springs was named by French Fur trappers in the 1860s for a hot spring near the Yampa River that sounded like a steamboat.
 There are more than 150 mineral springs in the area and the opportunity to soak in the hot springs downtown or out at Strawberry Park is a year-round huge draw.
-After a day in the great outdoors where better to sooth your body than soaking under the stars in naturally heated spring waters?
+After a day in the great outdoors where better to soothe your body than soaking under the stars in naturally heated spring waters?
+Learn more.

 Steamboat Springs doesn’t fake its cowboy heritage.
 It is still real rancher territory and here you are more likely to meet folks wearing cowboy boots that actually muddied them mucking out stalls than many other mountain towns.